 So on to today’ episode.

-In 1937, two teenagers Harry and Stanley with an outrages ambition to design and build rockets for space travel joined a newly formed group with a name to match – the Manchester Interplanetary Society.
-Soon each met a girl, fell in love.
-They exchanged wedding rings and got married.
+In 1937, two teenagers Harry and Stanley with an outrageous ambition to design and build rockets for space travel joined a newly formed group with a name to match – the Manchester Interplanetary Society.
+Soon each met a girl, fell in love, exchanged wedding rings and got married.
 They went off on their separate ways but pledged to stay stay in touch.
 In addition to his interest in rockets he had a strong interest in science.
 In the late 1930’s he went by train to London to hear a talk from H.G.
 Wells.
 Had he not died prematurely, he like Harry would have immersed himself in the sci-fi fandom movement that blossoming in Britain from the early 1930s.

 Two years later began the ferocious and violent events of World War Two that would shatter their dreams and lives along with millions of others around the world.
 Harry Turner spent much of the War in India and following his return enjoyed a successful career as an artist.
 Stanley Davies died in August 1941 from injuries he endured at Dunkirk.

 Recently this shared story brought together Harry’s son Philip and Stanley’s daughter Ann.
 In episode 50 Philip recalled the memories of his father and in this episode Ann Sutcliffe remembers her father Stanley Davies.

 Podcast: Play in new window | Download (Duration: 7:11 — 6.6MB) | Embed

 Subscribe: Apple Podcasts | Google Podcasts | Spotify | RSS | More

 frank rourke says